Norris B. Herndon: Niagara Movement and overseas travel

 A family friend of the great scholar and civil rights leader, W.E.B.
-DuBois, seven-year old Herndon accompanied his father and DuBois to Niagara, New York for the 1905 founding meeting of the Niagara Movement, the predecessor of the National Association for the Advancement of Colored People (NAACP).
+Du Bois, seven-year old Herndon accompanied his father and Du Bois to Niagara, New York, for the 1905 founding meeting of the Niagara Movement, the predecessor of the National Association for the Advancement of Colored People (NAACP).
 DuBois taught at Atlanta University with Herndon's mother, Adrienne.

 On June 4, 1912, Herndon sailed on the RMS Carpathia on a three-month family vacation/honeymoon with his father Alonzo and Alonzo's new wife Jessie Gillespie Herndon of Milwaukee, Wisconsin, whom Alonzo met through mutual friends in the summer of 1911.
 Their vacation occurred less than two months after the RMS Carpathia had navigated the North Atlantic ice fields to rescue 705 survivors of the April 15, 1912 Titanic disaster.

-By his mid-twenties, Herndon had become an extensive domestic and world traveler, with his father's blessing and planning trips overseas visiting numerous places including New York, Rome, Italy and other parts of Europe.
+By his mid-twenties, Herndon had become an extensive domestic and world traveler, with his father's blessing and planning trips overseas visiting numerous places including New York, Rome, Italy, and other parts of Europe.

 Career at the Historic Atlanta Life Insurance Company

 After graduation from Harvard, Herndon joined the Atlanta Life Insurance Company.
 He first worked as a cashier, and then as Atlanta Life's First Vice President.

 Herndon helped his father Alonzo navigate difficult times, including the devastating 1918 Spanish flu epidemic and the murderous Tulsa Massacre of 1921, both which burdened the company with death and sick claims.

-When his Alonzo Herndon died in 1927, Norris Herndon became Atlanta Life Insurance Company's second ever President at 28 years old.
+When his father Alonzo Herndon died in 1927, Norris Herndon became Atlanta Life Insurance Company's second ever President at 28 years old.
 His stepmother, Jessie Gillespie Herndon joined him as Atlanta Life Insurance Corporation's vice president.
 In his will, Alonzo left split his fortune between Norris and Alonzo's widow and 2nd wife, Jessie Gillespie Herndon, with the provision that Jessie's half go to Norris at her death.
 Jessie joined Norris as an Atlanta Life Insurance Corporation's vice president.

-After Jessie died at age 75 on February 1, 1947 from a stroke after visiting Tiffin, Ohio, Herndon, in 1952, created the Alonzo F. and Norris B. Herndon Foundation, a private foundation dedicated to advancing the Herndon legacy through education, mentoring, and preparing the next generation of entrepreneurs.
+After Jessie died at age 75 on February 1, 1947, from a stroke after visiting Tiffin, Ohio, Herndon, in 1952, created the Alonzo F. and Norris B. Herndon Foundation, a private foundation dedicated to advancing the Herndon legacy through education, mentoring, and preparing the next generation of entrepreneurs.
 The foundation also maintains Herndon's childhood home, known affectionally as "the Herndon Home."
 Transformed into a museum in 1973, the Herndon Home highlights Alonzo Herndon's passage from enslavement and eventual ascent as an astute African-American businessman and civic leader.
 The Foundation is led by a board of trustees which includes Adam Herndon, Alonzo Herndon's great-great nephew.
 The Herndon Home was declared a U.S. National Historic Landmark in 2000.

 Under Herndon, the Atlanta Life Insurance Company grew from $1 million at the time of his father's passing in 1927, to $84 million in assets at the time of Herndon's retirement in 1973.
 Atlanta Life is currently valued around $250 million.